trustgraph/trustgraph-holochain/README.next.md

       - Entry contains attributes formatted in: `BTreeMap<String, String>`
       - You will find full content here; if content exceeds link tag limts it ends with `…` as a hint
       - If value is 1.0, we use "0.999999999" in link tag, but 1.0 here
-      - ~~Entry hash is raw bytes, not a string representation converted to bytes~~
+      - Entry hash is a sring version of EntryHashB64 for debugging purposes, not raw bytes

 // search on base,
 // so have links in both directions?